Panda Boi: Personal life

 Hu was born in Italy and speaks fluent Italian.
 He also speaks English, Chinese, and Spanish.
-He moved temporarily to Ukraine in 2021, and he moved back to Italy in January 2022, one month before the start of the Russo-Ukraine War.
+He moved temporarily to Ukraine in 2021 and moved back to Italy in January 2022, one month before the start of the Russo-Ukraine War.

 While in Ukraine, Hu met his girlfriend, Liudmyla.
 She remained in Ukraine after Hu returned to Italy.
 Once the war started, Hu drove 2000 km to bring her to Italy.
 His actions have been covered internationally by media from UK, Italy, and Germany.